Gareth Morris

 Klemperer retired in 1971 when he was aged 87, and was succeeded by Lorin Maazel followed by Riccardo Muti.
 Morris retired shortly afterwards from the orchestra.
 The press release at the time spoke of "irreconcilable artistic differences" which had contributed to his resignation.
 However, there was another, possibly more important, factor.
 While on tour with the orchestra in New York City, Morris was mugged and seriously injured.
-Amongst these injuries, a nerve in his mouth had been damaged and as a result, he had to completely give up playing the flute.
+Amongst the injuries, a nerve in his mouth was damaged and as a result, he had to completely give up playing the flute.

 Morris's flute was originally a Rudall-Carte with open G-sharp and vented D, and later in his career he performed on an instrument bequeathed to him by Robert Murchie.
 His style was of the English school, with a tight embouchure and he produced a very solid and powerful tone which was also capable of incredible delicacy.
 He eschewed the use of excessive vibrato.
 He was said to be "at the forefront of English flute playing for more than half a century".
 Many composers wrote works for him, including Gordon Jacob and Alan Rawsthorne.
 During his career he gave the first British performance of Poulenc's Flute Sonata in 1958.

-Morris married first, in 1954, Joy Hazelrigg of Kentucky and they had a daughter, Emily.
+Morris married first, in 1954, Joy Hazelrigg of Kentucky, and they had a daughter, Emily.
 Following a divorce, in 1975 he married Patricia Murray, with whom he had three children, Thomas, Mary and Catharine.

 Morris retired to Bristol and there continued to teach.
 In 1991 he published a tutorial entitled Flute Technique.
 His other activities included being an adjudicator, an orchestral coach and a lecturer.
 He frequently taught at the Dartington Summer School.
 His siblings are Christopher, a music publisher at the Oxford University Press, and Jan Morris, the travel writer.
 A photographic portrait taken in 1968 by Godfrey Argent is held by the National Portrait Gallery.